-- (a) Please provide one or more example(s) of dynamic risk management undertaken for portfolios with respect to a pricing index. - (b) How is the pricing index determined for these portfolios?
+(a) Please provide one or more example(s) of dynamic risk management undertaken for portfolios with respect to a pricing index.

+- (b) How is the pricing index determined for these portfolios?
 Do you think that this pricing index would be an appropriate basis for applying the PRA if used in dynamic risk management?
 Why or why not?
 If not, what criteria should be required?
 Please explain your reasons. - (c) Do you think that the application of the PRA would provide useful information about these dynamic risk management activities when the pricing index is used in dynamic risk management?
 Why or why not?

-In addition to our general comment above (Q11), we are not yet convinced whether the idea of using transfer prices or (market funding or pricing) indices is useful.
-At a first glance, transfer pricing as explained in the DP does not seem an appropriate means for revaluation, since it is basically an instrument of disaggregating the (interest) margin between the business units involved.
-If this were directly driving the valuation of the managed or mitigated risk for the portfolio, the use of transfer pricing could potentially be arbitrary and would require certain guidance in order not to impair comparability.
+In addition to our general comment above (Q11), we are not yet convinced whether the idea of using transfer prices or (market funding or pricing) indices is appropriate.
+We note that the assessment largely depends on the valuation curves used, and practice is not uniform in this regard.
+Hence, we are not sure whether transfer pricing as explained in the DP is an appropriate means for revaluation in all circumstances, since it is basically an instrument of disaggregating the (interest) margin between the business units involved.
+If this was directly driving the valuation of the managed or mitigated risk for the portfolio, the use of transfer pricing could potentially be arbitrary and would require certain guidance in order not to impair comparability.